 Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

+9

+Na ature of conce ern/disclosure

-Nature of concern/disclosure Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said. there, what did the child say of do and what you said.
-Time & date of incident: Who are you passing this information to?
-Name: Position: [Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously] Your signature: Time form completed: Date:
+Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

+Time & date of incident:

+Who are you passing this inform Name: nation to?

+Position:

+[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed]

+[Make it clear if you have a raised a concern about a similar issue previously]

+Your signature:

+Time form completed:

+Time form received by DSL:

+Action taken by DSL:

+Referred to?

+Referred to?

+Attendance Police Just One CADS PSA Other Lead Norfolk

+Date: Time:

-Time form received by DSL: Time form received by DSL: Action taken by DSL: Referred to?
-AttendancePoliceJust OneCADSPSAOtherLeadNorfolk Date: Time: Parents informed?
-Yes / No (If No, state reason) Feedback given to?
-Pastoral team Teacher Child Person who recorded disclosure Further Action Agreed: e.g. School to instigate an Early Help Assessment Plan, assessment by Children's Services.
+Parents informed?
+Yes / No (If No, state reason)

+Feedback given to?

+Pastoral team Teacher Child Person who recorded disclosure

+Further Action Agreed: e.g. School to instigate an Early Help Assessment Plan, assessment by Children's Services.

 Full name: DSL Signature: Date: